haacked/haacked.com/_posts/archived/2004-04-16-must-see-skateboarding-bull-dog.aspx.markdown

 ---
 layout: post
-title: "MUST SEE: Skateboarding Bull Dog"
+title: 'MUST SEE: Skateboarding Bull Dog'
 date: 2004-04-16 -0800
 comments: true
 disqus_identifier: 334
 categories: []
+redirect_from: "/archive/2004/04/15/must-see-skateboarding-bull-dog.aspx/"
 ---

 [![Tyson the skateboarding
 bulldog](/images/SkateboardDog.jpg)](http://www.skateboardingbulldog.com/tysonskating.WMV)
 You've got to see this to believe it.